PeterDeWeirdt/MTL_JULIA/README.md

 ## Installation
 1. You need a licensed version of MATLAB
-2. Download [JuliaPro](https://juliacomputing.com/products/juliapro.html) Version 0.6.3 or greater (there are [other](https://julialang.org/downloads/) download options too).
+2. Download [JuliaPro](https://juliacomputing.com/products/juliapro.html) Version 0.6.3 or greater (there are [other](https://julialang.org/downloads/) download options too)
-3. Download this github repository.
+3. Download this github repository
-3. From julia run "Add_packages.jl" to install julia packages.
+3. From julia run "Add_packages.jl" to install julia packages

 ## Th17 Example
 #### Interactive (recomended for first run)